6. Verify Your Data

 Being selected for verification does not necessarily mean that you made an error in filling out your FAFSA but in order to receive financial aid that you have been awarded, you will have to submit IRS Tax Return Transcript(s) and other documents requested by your school's financial aid office.

-To order a Tax Return Transcript, go to www.irs.gov, click 'Order a Tax Return or Account Transcript' and follow the steps or call the IRS at 1-800-908-9946.
+To order a Tax Return Transcript, go to www.irs.gov, and click on Get Transcript of Your Tax Records and follow the steps or call the IRS at 1-800-908-9946.

 Frequently Asked Questions